-We work together with parents, carers and the team around the child, seeing children in a variety of community settings, for example clinics, at home for some children with additional needs, pre-school and schools.
+We work together with parents, carers and the team around the child, seeing children in a variety of community settings, for example in our family hubs, clinics, pre-school and schools, or at home for some children with additional needs.

-Much of our work involves training and supporting parents, teachers and health professionals to meet the child’s communication or feeding and swallowing needs within their everyday life.
+Our work includes training and supporting parents, teachers and health professionals to meet each child’s communication or feeding and swallowing needs within their everyday life.

 Guidance and helpful information